qd-qd/sdk-tutorials/onboarding/chapter-4/1-section-1.md

 ![Blockchain application architecture overview](./images/architecture_overview.png)

-For an application-specific blockchain, a Cosmos chain, a node consists of a state-machine built with the Cosmos SDK and the consensus and networking layers, which are handled by [Tendermint Core](https://tendermint.com/core/).
+For an application-specific blockchain in the Cosmos Ecosystem, a node consists of a state-machine built with the Cosmos SDK and the consensus and networking layers, which are handled by [Tendermint Core](https://tendermint.com/core/).

 ### What is Tendermint Core?

 Tendermint Core is a blockchain application platform.
-It supports state machines in any language (language-agnostic) and helps developers securely and consistently replicate deterministic, finite state machines.
+It supports state machines in any language (it is language-agnostic) and helps developers securely and consistently replicate deterministic, finite state machines.

 Tendermint BFT is maintained even when 1/3 of all machines fail by providing two components: